okeefeja/group-7-design-project/README.md

 **GETTING STARTED**

-In order to run our app, please refer to the back-end, front-end, and database branches for information about their respective configurations.
+In order to run our app, please refer to the back-end, front-end, and database folders for information about their respective configurations.